 - Stupor, sleepiness, fatigue

-- Most common in first 12 - 48 hours after last drink
+- Most common in the first 12 to 48 hours after the last drink

 - Most common in people with past complications from alcohol withdrawal